impostorsguides/impostorsguides.github.io/rbenv/part-2/2-x-content.md

 This test again uses a multi-line heredoc, but this time the first line contains only a newline character.
 The test asserts that the command is successful and that the parser ignores this newline, and returns the correct version number anyway.

+### When the version file is missing a newline at the end

 Next test:

 ```